danfuzz/one-true-awk/versions/README.md

 * 1983-12-10 &mdash; 2.9BSD
   via [The Unix Archive](http://minnie.tuhs.org/TUHS/archive_sites.html).

-  Note: This is a very minor (null check) patch to 1979-05-16.
+  **Note:** This is a very minor (null check) patch to 1979-05-16.

 * 1985-08-03 &mdash; Research Unix V8
   via [The Unix Archive](http://www.tuhs.org/Archive/Distributions/Research/Dan_Cross_v8/)

 * 1986-06-05 &mdash; 4.3BSD
   via [The Unix Archive](http://minnie.tuhs.org/TUHS/archive_sites.html).

+  **Note:** This one is more similar to 1980-04-11 than it is to any of the other versions which precede it, which is why it is ordered immediately after that version the versions list.

 * 1989-10-11 &mdash; System V Release 4, from OpenSolaris.